bstillitano/SegmentedButton/README.md

 ## Features

+- [x] Allows for an unlimited number of buttons
+- [x] Buttons exist local to their scope and don't require any delegate conformance.
 - [x] Super performant
 - [x] Pre-built UI (shadows, rounded corners, etc)
 - [x] Dark/Light mode support out of the box.